 What happens next

-Your appeal is considered by our civil parking enforcement team and if we accept your appeal the case will be closed.
+Your appeal is considered by a member of the parking appeals team and if we accept your appeal the case will be closed.

 If we decide that your appeal is not valid, we will write to you to explain why it has been rejected and offer a further discount period to pay the penalty.
 You will also be informed of your right to make a formal appeal.